 For drinks, we have some new additions, and one I highly recommend.
 Head over to The Hopping Pot (a drink and snack outside shop) and get The Tongue Tying Lemon Squash.
 This is a top 14 friendly drink that will have everyone impressed!

 Of course there’s Butterbeer there in frozen, regular, and a sundae which is safe for many of the top allergens.
-However, it does contain dairy and soy.
+However, it does contain dairy, which you can now get modified!
+See more about the changes to Butterbeer

 You can also grab these drinks at the Fountain of Fair Fortune–it’s inside and nicely themed.
 Other options that would be safe for top 8 allergies are the Pumpkin Juice and Otter Fizzy Orange Juice.